 The final report, Increasing Aboriginal Peoples' Use of Services that Reduce Harm from Illicit Drugs Project Final Report: April 2021, can be read here.

 WAAHEC granted ethics approval on 21 October 2019.
 This research was also approved by the Curtin University Human Research Ethics Committee (approval number: HRE2019-0772) on 11 November 2019.

-Dr Roanna Lobo (Curtin University), Judith Bevan (Sexual Health and Blood-borne Virus Program, Communicable Disease Control Directorate, Department of Health), Dr Mick Adams (Australian Indigenous HealthInfoNet), Dr Susan Carruthers (National Drug Research Institute and Peer Based Harm Reduction WA)
+Dr Roanna Lobo (Curtin University), Judith Bevan (Sexual Health and Blood-borne Virus Program, Communicable Disease Control Directorate, Department of Health), Dr Mick Adams (Australian Indigenous HealthInfoNet), Dr Susan Carruthers (Peer Based Harm Reduction WA).

 Injecting drug use is of increasing concern among Aboriginal peoples (including Torres Strait Islander peoples) and is associated with co-morbidities related to alcohol use, homelessness and poor mental and physical health outcomes, including the increased risk of blood-borne viruses (BBV) such as HIV and hepatitis C. Needle and syringe programs (NSPs) are known to reduce harm from illicit drugs through the supply and/or exchange of clean injecting equipment.
 The factors influencing Aboriginal people to utilise these NSP services and opportunities for targeted health promotion/education and improved consumer engagement are unclear.